-- Explore Costa Rica by bus, boat, and foot for magnificent bird and animal watching. - Search for the resplendent quetzal, one of the most beautiful birds in Central America. - Encounter various different forest habitats: tropical rain, cloud, and dry. - Experience La Selva Biological station, a hotbed of tropical ecosystem research with more than 600 species.
+- Explore Costa Rica by bus, boat, and foot for magnificent bird and animal watching. - Search for the resplendent quetzal, one of the most beautiful birds in Central America. - Discover many forest types, such as tropical rain, cloud, and tropical dry. - Experience La Selva Biological Station, a tropical ecosystem research hotbed with more than 600 species.